 We begin the definite ‘school’ education of children when they are six; they are no doubt capable of beginning a year or two earlier but the fact is that nature and circumstances have provided such a wide field of education for young children that it seems better to abstain from requiring direct intellectual efforts until they have arrived at that age.”
 A Philosophy of Education, page 159

 These early years hold many indirect opportunities to learn.
 But sitting down with alphabet worksheets and drilling math facts are not something that children need to do at the age of 2.
 This is another instance where Charlotte Mason’s advice is completely relevant today and lines up with educational research.

 The idea that “earlier is better” when it comes to academics is deeply rooted.
 I recently watched a new father go over alphabet sounds with his infant.
 If these skills are important for a child, then they must be important for every child, no matter their age.
 Right?

 Replacing play with academics is a little bit like expecting a sedentary person to run a marathon.
 There are skills that need to be developed and honed before the task can be accomplished.
 This is child development.

-Last week, I grabbed a copy of What If Everybody Understood Child Development? at the library.
-So many of the chapters touch on topics that were dear to Charlotte Mason’s heart (I’ll have to write a review of the whole book once I’m done with it!)
-The chapter called, “The Earlier, the Better?” refers to research on the topic.
+Recently, I grabbed a copy of What If Everybody Understood Child Development? at the library.
+So many of the chapters touch on topics that were dear to Charlotte Mason’s heart.
+The chapter called, “The Earlier, the Better?” refers to research on early academics.

 - Children who are taught to read at an early age (not specified) have increased vision problems